-The HP Pavilion 13 Notebook is a nice, small, PC, perfect for school and work.
+The HP Pavilion 13 Notebook is a nice, but small laptop, perfect for school and work.
 However, it does have a few drawbacks.
 If something goes wrong with the hard drive, and you suddenly need to run the recovery, it can be rather difficult to fix the problem.

-Replacing a malfunctioning hard drive can be very difficult, since the case has, a lot, of hidden screws, and is hard to get open.
+Replacing a malfunctioning hard drive can be very difficult with this laptop.
+One reason for this is that the case has, a lot of hidden screws, and on top of that, it is also hard to get open after removing all of the screws.

 1. First you need to remove the hidden screws (HP Pavilion 13 has a total of 4 hidden screws):